 An Overview of Inpatient Alcohol Rehab

-During inpatient rehab, you learn about your addiction and coping skills that help you stay sober.
-This addiction treatment strategy is usually effective.
-However, your chances for success increase when you’re committed to changing your life.
-Additionally, receiving aftercare once treatment is complete boosts your chances for long-term sobriety.
+It’s important to remember that, although this addiction treatment strategy is usually effective, chances for success increase when people are committed to changing their lives for the better and finding true liberty from substance abuse.
+Additionally, receiving aftercare once treatment is complete boosts chances for long-term sobriety.

 What to Expect During Treatment

-Rehab centers require detox before the rehab treatment begins.
+Rehab centers require individuals to go through a professional detox process before the rehab treatment begins.
 While some places also offer detox, others work directly with detox centers to help you transition seamlessly.

-At the rehab center, the team of therapists and other medical staff create a treatment plan for you.
-Overall, this plan includes a combination of inpatient, group, and family therapies.
-Therapists may use various techniques to help you address the cause of your alcohol problem.
+At the rehab center, a team of therapists and other medical staff create a treatment plan for those who are in treatment.
+Overall, this plan includes a combination of individual, group, and family therapies.
+Therapists may use various techniques to help people to address the causes of their alcohol problem and work through those underlying causes.

-For example, they may use cognitive behavioral therapy to help you replace your negative thoughts.
-In turn, you’ll gain a more positive perspective.
-Overall, the goal is to help you avoid the negative feelings and behaviors that lead to drinking.
+For example, they may use cognitive behavioral therapy (CBT) to help people to recognize and replace their negative thought patterns with healthier and more positive ones.
+In turn, individuals will gain a more positive perspective on themselves, their lives, and their situation in general.
+Overall, the goal is to help people to avoid the negative feelings and behaviors that can lead to drinking.

 Help Is Available for Alcohol Abuse and Addiction